Click HERE for our Pupil Premium Statement of Intent 2022-2023

 Our staffing structure allows children to learn in a class where there is a teacher and member of support staff who work together to support and challenge all abilities of children.
-Teachers and support staff have dedicated and protected time each week to meet, without the children, to review, reflect and make plans for the next stages in learning.
 Our children are familiar with working with a number of different adults and, with this level of flexibility, we can support vulnerable children when they need additional care.
-When we review children's progress, we identify vulnerable groups and the Inclusion Leader provides an annual report to the Curriculum & Standards Committee on the progress made by vulnerable groups, including FSM and Service Children.
+When we review children's progress, we identify vulnerable groups and the Headteacher provides an annual report to the Curriculum & Standards Committee on the progress made by vulnerable groups, including FSM and Service Children.

 Guidance on the use of Pupil Premium Funding